Sample-efficient LLM Optimization with Reset Replay

-The contributions of this paper are concluded as follows: \begin{itemize} \item We provide demonstrations of the existence of the primacy bias in LLM optimization, and show the impact of different experiences on the training process, laying the foundation for mixing rollouts and hybrid optimization. \item We propose a mechanism \modelname~for alleviating overfitting and enhancing sample efficiency, by periodically training with a high replay number and then resetting a part of the LLM; \item Our experiments show that \modelname~significantly improves performance when applied to preference methods and can outperform existing complex RL-based algorithms under the same conditions for multi-round improvements. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We empirically demonstrate the primacy bias in LLM optimization, and show the plasticity dilemma of using diverse experiences in the training process, motivating the need for mixing rollouts and hybrid optimization. \item We propose \modelname, a plug-and-play module under high-replay training that enhances offline data utilization through a novel synergy of periodic data resetting, plasticity injection, and hybrid loss scheduling. \item Extensive experiments show that \modelname~consistently improves performance across various preference optimization methods.
+Notably, it enables a simple iterative DPO to outperform complex on/off-policy algorithms in mathematical reasoning tasks while maintaining superior sample efficiency under the same conditions. \end{itemize}